 5/12 7:00 AM–8:00 AM

-The Mountain Area Health Education Center designates this entire continuing education activity as meeting the criteria for up to 0.5 CEUs as established by the National Task Force on the Continuing Education Unit.
+The Mountain Area Health Education Center designates this entire continuing education activity as meeting the criteria for 0.10 CEUs as established by the National Task Force on the Continuing Education Unit.

 1.000 Contact Hours

-MAHEC designates this continuing education activity as meeting the criteria for up to 5.0 Contact Hours.
+MAHEC designates this continuing education activity as meeting the criteria for 1.0 Contact Hour.

 1.000 NBCC Hours

 Mountain Area Health Education Center (MAHEC) has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5514.
 Programs that do not qualify for NBCC credit are clearly identified.
 MAHEC is solely responsible for all aspects of the programs.
-Up to 5.00 hours
+1.00 hour

 The University of North Carolina Eshelman School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-This program 0046-9999-20-032-L01-P will provide up to 5.0 Contact Hours of continuing education.
+This program 0046-9999-20-032-L01-P will 1.0 Contact Hour of continuing education.
 No partial credit will be given.
 Credit statements can be viewed and printed from CPE Monitor.
 In order to receive CE credit, attendance must be acknowledged at the registration desk upon arrival at the program.
 Participants will evaluate this program using a standard evaluation form.